 You are not required to store your food separately or to use a different stove or refrigerator.
 You are also not required to have cooking facilities to qualify for SNAP.
 106 C.M.R.§ 361.200

-If you are sharing an apartment with others, you are not required to list them or their SSNs on the SNAP application as “household members” unless you are buying and preparing most of your food with them.
-But there are exceptions for certain people required to be in your household, such as spouses and children under age 22.
-See Who cannot be a separate SNAP household?.
+If you are sharing an apartment with others, you are not required to list your roommates on your SNAP application.
+You do not have to list their names, SSN or other information -- unless you are buying and preparing most of your food with them.
+There are exceptions to this household rule if you are living with a spouse, your children under age 22 or your parents if you are under age 22.
+See Who cannot be a separate SNAP household?

 Jane and Steve are roommates who share an apartment.
-Both have jobs, but Jane only has part-time work.
-They occasionally share a meal together, but they buy, make, and eat the majority of their food separately.
+Jane recently lost her job and has no income.
+She started getting food from a local food pantry.
+Jane and Steve occasionally share a meal together, but most of the time they use their own food to prepare the majority of their food separately.
 Jane and Steve can be separate SNAP households.
-Unless they are a legally married couple, they can be separate SNAP households.

 Sally is a single mother with one child.
-She is 25 years old and shares an apartment with her older sister.
+She is 25 years old and shares an apartment with her older sister, Rhonda.
 Sally pays half of the rent.
 She purchases and prepares the majority of her own food for herself and her child.
-Sally and her child can be a separate SNAP household.
+Sally and her child can be a separate SNAP household from Rhonda.